-A natural cotton canvas tent is the standard in high-end tents for many reasons.
+A natural cotton canvas tent is the standard for high-end camping shelters for many reasons.
 Cotton canvas is durable, insulating, waterproof, environmentally friendly, and the breathability of the fabric allows internal moisture and humidity to escape meaning less chance of condensation inside the tent.
 All that said, as it is a natural fabric, it can also allow mold and mildew growth unless properly treated and maintained.

 Mold is a form of fungus that tends to grow on stale/musty organic substances, especially in humid conditions.
 An untreated cotton canvas can begin to form mold in as little as 24 hours.
 Mold can grow quickly and can cause rotting and tears in the fabric.
 It can also smell and be harmful to touch.